-There are a lot of names, titles, and labels within various Christian traditions and it can be easy to confuse them.
-Many people are generally aware that “Assemblies of God” and “Pentecostalism” are associated, but don’t know exactly how they fit together.
+There are a lot of names, titles, and labels within various Christian traditions, and it can be easy to confuse them.
+Many people generally know that “Assemblies of God” and “Pentecostalism” are associated but don’t know how they fit together.

 Pentecostalism is a movement within 20th-century Protestant Christianity that gave birth to denominations like the Church of God, the Foursquare Church, and the Assemblies of God.
 Speaking in tongues and the availability of all spiritual gifts for the church today characterize Pentecostal theology.

 See the Assemblies of God vs. Pentecostalism Comparison Chart below.
 Also, learn the answers to these questions: What are some examples of Pentecostal denominations and churches that aren’t associated with the Assemblies of God?
 What makes the Assemblies of God unique among Pentecostal denominations?
 Keep reading to learn more.

 Also, see Assemblies of God vs. Church of God: Differences to learn more.